danielsz/blat/doc/README.md

     	{results :results total :total_pages} (f 1)]
         (fetch f 2 (inc total) results)))

 The first use of `find` is synchronous.
 It is called with two arguments, query and the first page of results.
-The results are destructured to get the the number of total pages and the initial results.
+The results are destructured to get the number of total pages and the initial results.
 The second use of `find` is asynchronous via `fetch`, which internally calls it with an arity of 3, the third argument being a channel.

-<a id="org4164209"></a>
+<a id="orgc1e82f5"></a>

 # Video tutorial

 Please [refer](https://www.youtube.com/watch?v=1KRWfVhbBM8) to the miniseries available on Youtube, "Exploratory programming with the TMDb API".

-<a id="org86b1474"></a>
+<a id="orgad3cf40"></a>

 # License